John Lockwood Kipling: Life and career

 During 1875, Kipling was appointed the Principal of Mayo School of Arts, Lahore, British India (present day National College of Arts, Pakistan) and also became curator of the old original Lahore Museum which figured as the Wonder House or Ajaib Ghar in Kim, not to be confused with the present one.
 He retired back to England in 1893.

 Kipling illustrated many of Rudyard Kipling's books, and other works, including Tales of the Punjab by Flora Annie Steel.
 He also worked on the decorations for the Victoria and Albert Museum in London and friezes on the Crawford Market in Bombay.
 The friezes of the Crawford Market are done in a Romano-Gothic style.
 The west entrance displays trader and sack-scales with porter, planter and water carrier around a well-head, while the east features several bullock carts.
 John Kipling designed the uniforms and decorations for the Imperial Assemblage at Delhi during 1877, organised by the Viceroy of India, Lord Lytton, at which Queen Victoria was proclaimed Empress of India.

 During his tenure as the Principal of the Mayo School of Art, Lahore, he patronised indigenous artisans and by training and apprenticeship transformed them into craftsmen and designers.
 One of his protégés was Bhai Ram Singh, who assisted him in his imperial commission for decorating the Durbar Room at Osborne House.
 Kipling also remained editor of the Journal of Indian Art and Industry, which published drawings made by the students of the Mayo School.

-He died in 1911, and is buried in Tisbury, Wiltshire parish church.
+He died in 1911, and is buried beside his wife in Tisbury, Wiltshire parish church.

 During 2017 the Bard Graduate Center had an exhibition of his work: John Lockwood Kipling: Arts & Crafts in the Punjab and London.